nutes-uepb/docker-volume-backup/README.md

 After the execution of this script has finished, the message `****Docker Volume Backup Project was installed with success!****` will be displayed, thus demonstrating that the software installation was successful.
 Otherwise, the message to be displayed will be `Docker Volume Backup Project wasn't installed with success!`.

-If script execution is successful, the ocariot command will be recognized by bash.
+If script execution is successful, the `volume` command will be recognized by bash.

 ### 2. Set the environment variables